aqib-mansoor/aqib-mansoor/README.md

 ---

 ## 🚀 About Me
-I'm a passionate **Web Developer** who loves blending creativity with code to build impactful digital experiences.
+I’m a dedicated **Web Developer** focused on creating seamless, modern, and functional web applications.
-From crafting elegant frontends to building scalable backends — I aim for performance, usability, and style in every project.
+I love bringing ideas to life — from intuitive frontends to strong backend logic — and constantly improving my craft.

 ---

 ## 🧠 Tech Stack & Skills

 <p align="center">